FlynnOConnell/cpl_pipeline/README.rst

     dat.make_PSTH_plots() #optional: make PSTH plots for all units dat.make_raster_plots() #optional: make raster plots for all units

 The pipeline is run by being given a directory.
 Via the shell or GUI, a base directory is chosen that should contain a raw datafile.

+Data is stored in a temporary HDF5 file during initialisation, detection and extraction.
+During clustering, these stores are replaced with .npy files in the spike_sorting / electrode_# folders.

+This h5 file can be opened and inspected using a variety of tools such as `h5pyviewer <https://myhdf5.hdfgroup.org/>`_.